Ben Dame, vegan triathlete

 "I did the whole thing on 8000 carefully selected plant-based (gluten-free) and organic calories and it was working wonders" Ben reported to Great Vegan Athletes a few days afterwards.
 "Recovery was so successfully executed during those days and I attribute it mainly to det.
 My staple foods were a nuts and date mix, a lentin/bean/buckwheat combo and nut butters.
 All homemade, calorie dense magic."

 In October 2016 he completed the 250km Atacama Crossing, part of the same series, finishing an impressive third (read more here).
+In June 2017 he took on the 250km Gobi Desert race, winiing f=the first four stages and finishing second by less than a minute (read more here).

 No Meat Athlete is a great running resource.